Table of Contents

 The placing of concrete means the process of depositing to concrete in its required place and position as fast as possible.

-4) Compaction of Concrete:
+d.
+Compaction of Concrete:

-There may be needed needle vibrator and surface vibrator.
-Needle vibrator is generally used to compact the concrete in the small, narrow and deep area like a beam, column etc and Some time used in flat area but the surface vibrator is used in compaction of a flat area like road construction.
+A needle vibrator is generally used to compact the concrete in the small, narrow, and deep areas like a beam, column, etc., and is sometimes used in a flat area, but the surface vibrator is used in compaction of a flat area like road construction.

-5) Finishing of surface:
+e.
+Finishing of surface

-6) Curing of concrete
+f.
+Curing of concrete

-~ After 24 hours, ponding or spraying curing is done for a minimum of 14 days.
+After 24 hours, ponding or spraying curing is done for a minimum of 14 days.

 In rainy areas, concrete should be covered to protect from water for 24 hours.

-Dos & Don’ts of PCC Work
+5. Dos & Don’ts of PCC Work

 a.
-When PCC work is to be carried out underground; loose materials from the side of the pits or trenches should be removed.
+When PCC work is to be carried out underground, loose materials from the side of the pits or trenches should be removed.

 b.
 De-watering should be done before PCC work when the water table is high.